Meet the Festival Orchestra Musicians

 Principal Bassoon

-Saxton Rose, bassoon (February), is Principal Bassoonist of the Winston-Salem Symphony and a member of the Zéphyros Winds.
+Saxton Rose, bassoon, is Principal Bassoonist of the Winston-Salem Symphony and a member of the Zéphyros Winds.
 Previously, he was Principal of the Puerto Rico Symphony.
 His recent engagements as soloist include appearances with the National Symphony of Colombia, National Symphony of Panamá, Orquesta Filarmónica de Boca del Río (Mexico), Puerto Rico Symphony, the West Point Band, and Fayetteville Symphony.
 He has performed numerous times as soloist at conferences of the International Double Reed Society, and in recital throughout Asia, South America, and Europe.
 Mr. Rose works to expand the repertoire of the bassoon and redefine its role in contemporary music by commissioning new works written by established and emerging composers.
 He is on the faculty at the University of North Carolina School of the Arts, where he directs the contemporary music ensemble.
 Mr. Rose studied with William Winstead at Cincinnati College-Conservatory of Music.
 His teachers also include Yoshi Ishikawa and Timothy McGovern, with additional courses taken with Gustavo Nuñez, Sergio Azzolini, and Stefano Canuti.
-This is his second year at Arizona Musicfest.
+This is his third year at Arizona Musicfest.

 Bassoon III/Contrabassoon